you have questions. i have answers.

 HOW DO I DISPLAY AN ENCAUSTIC PAINTING?

-You can display your painting in many locations, but avoid any spot that receives direct sunlight, is above a fireplace or next to any extreme heat source.
+You can display your painting in many locations, but avoid direct sunlight, above a fireplace or next to any extreme heat source.

-While transporting, protect your painting by wrapping in wax paper and then bubble wrap.
-Also do not leave your painting in a sealed vehicle for prolonged periods of time due to heat/cold issues.
+Your painting can be stored or shipped by first wrapping it in waxed paper (such as used in cooking) and then in bubble wrap (bubbles facing out ward).
+Don’t leave your painting in a sealed vehicle for prolonged periods of time due to the possibility of excessive heat/cold.